clerley/edgeauthrelay/README.md

 and I can get good results quickly.
 I think Google has done an outstanding job creating the Flutter framework.
 I got the same code base to run on Chrome, MacOS, Android, and even Linux and Windows (Even though those latter platforms are in the early stages of support).

 The project is currently dependent on MongoDB.
 I may came back at a later time and add support for other databases.
-The port the GoLang Web Server listens on is also hardcoded (9119) and I need to rotate the API Keys machine to machine remote logins.
+The port the GoLang Web Server listens on is also hardcoded (9119) and I need to add functionality to rotate the API Keys for machine to machine remote logins.